maxidelgado/maze-api/README.md

       ]
   }'
 ```
+_IMPORTANT: playable maze must contain an entrance and exit spots, and they both
+must be connected by any path_

-Then, you can start a new game by using the maze_id, returned from the previous call:
+Then, you can start a new game by using the maze_id, returned from the previous request:
 ```sh
 $ curl --location --request POST 'localhost:3000/api/v1/games' \
   --header 'Content-Type: application/json' \